-&lt;sup>8One response to this might be to say that the strength of copyright has already been reduced because unauthorised copying has become easier - which acts much like a reduction in copyright itself in that the income to copyright owners goes down (and production falls) while deadweight loss are reduced.
+8One response to this might be to say that the strength of copyright has already been reduced because unauthorised copying has become easier - which acts much like a reduction in copyright itself in that the income to copyright owners goes down (and production falls) while deadweight loss are reduced.
 However the result above implies that, even taking account of the reduction in the costs of unauthorised copying, the strength of copyright should be reduced.

-&lt;sup>9This point was first made in relation to copyright by Liebowitz (1985).
+9This point was first made in relation to copyright by Liebowitz (1985).

-&lt;sup>10For a recent theoretical model see Peitz and Waelbroeck (2006).
+10For a recent theoretical model see Peitz and Waelbroeck (2006).
 Empirical work, mainly centred on the impact of unauthorised file-sharing on music sales has, as yet, provided no decisive answer as to whether 'sampling' may outweigh 'substitution'.
 For example, Oberholzer and Strumpf (2007), find no impact of file-sharing on sales, while other work such as Blackburn (2004) finds a substantial negative one.

-The conclusion of Proposition 10 is particularly interesting since, by contrast, much of the motivation for strengthening copyright in recent years, whether by extending term or by the addition of legal support for technological protection measures (TPMs) - as in the WIPO Copyright Treaty of 1996 and its subsequent translation into national laws such as the DMCA (1998) and the EUCD (2001) - has been based on the implicit assumption of the opposite result: that the move to a digital environment necessitated an increase in the strength of copyright.
+of the opposite result: that the move to a digital environment necessitated an increase in the strength of copyright.
 The main reason for this difference is that many of those advocating the strengthening of copyright have focused only on the reduction in the costs of unauthorised copies and have ignored the impact of technology on authorised production and distribution.
 As we have shown, such an approach omits a major part of the overall picture and may lead to entirely erroneous policy implications.

 4.3.
 Optimal Copyright in a Dynamic Setting.
 Our previous analysis has dealt only with a static setting in which all production could be aggregated into a single figure, N. In this section we will need to enrich this basic approach by introducing 'time'.
-To do this let us define $n_t$ as the number of works produced in time period t and $N_t$ as the number of works available to society in period t. $N_t$ will be the 'real' or 'effective' amount of work available, that is it takes account of cultural depreciation and obsolescence - which represent the fact that many works are 'of their time' and are, or at least appear to be, of little value to future generations.
-Specifically we expect $N_t$ not to be the absolute amount of past and present work available but rather an 'equivalent' amount denominated in the same terms as $n_t$ .
+To do this let us define n_t as the number of works produced in time period t and N_t as the number of works available to society in period t.11 N_t will be the 'real' or 'effective' amount of work available, that is it takes account of cultural depreciation and obsolescence - which represent the fact that many works are 'of their time' and are, or at least appear to be, of little value to future generations.
+Specifically we expect N_t not to be the absolute amount of past and present work available but rather an 'equivalent' amount denominated in the same terms as n_t .
 Formally, if we let b(i) be the 'rate of cultural decay' after i time periods (b(0) = 1), then the 'effective' amount of work in period T is the sum of the production of all previous periods appropriately weighted by the level of cultural decay: